data-science-stat-220-w21/final-project-sanghi-hussain/README.md

 - Random Forest Classification was used with 500 trees and the default mtry value which is the square root of the number of predictors (in this case it is the square-root of 6).
 Specifically, we use two prediction models - one with musical decade as the the main predictor and one with popularity.

 - In order to build the website and the interactive feature we used tools learned from Shiny.
-We used the slider bar as well as the check box features.
+We used the slider bar and check box features.
 Additionally, we used the HTML text features to display the results from the prediction model.